 Without active and effective intervention, the gentle clicks and hollow rolls of the tongue that are so distinctively South African, could fade into obscurity” Cath Jenkin, Afropolitan, March 2015

-Economic migration is another big factor, with families often leaving behind grandparents, who would traditionally act as custodians of language and culture.
-Marriage across tribal lines also plays a significant role, with English becoming the common denominator, and the easiest way to communicate.
-A move to more affluent and historically white neighbourhoods, has also resulted in a decrease in children speaking their mother tongue, and even parents from lower economic groups will often feel the need to communicate solely in English so as to give their children the best start in life.
+Economic migration is another big factor, with families often leaving behind grandparents, who would often act as custodians of language and culture.
+Marriage across language barriers also plays a significant role, with English becoming the common denominator, and the easiest way to communicate.
+A move to more affluent and historically white neighbourhoods has also resulted in a decrease in children speaking their mother tongue.
+Parents from lower economic groups often feel the need to communicate solely in English so as to give their children the best start in life.

-So it seems that the problems facing local languages are many and varied, but on a positive note more people are open to talking about the the issues, and through debate hopefully we will see positive, concrete plans put in place to halt the possible extinction of our indigenous languages.
+So, it seems that the problems facing local languages are many and varied but, on a positive note, more people are open to talking about the the issues and through debate hopefully we will see positive, concrete plans put in place to promote our indigenous languages.